RajeshReddyG/PaymentProcessorAPI/README.md

 ```
 ### GET
 Call URL https://localhost:44374/api/pay with GET
-This Should return list of Objects
+This Should return the following response if the application is online
 ```
 Payment Processor is online
 ```